OptimalDesignLab/PumiInterface.jl/README.md

 computes derivatives).
 See the functions in `interface_geo.jl`.

+The `PumiMesh` types also keep track of the CAD parametric coordinates for all coordinate nodes.
+In order to keep a consistent data structure, use `update_coords` or `update_coordsXi` to update the coordinates of the entire mesh, or `get/setCoords` and `get/setCoordsXi` to node-level granularity.
+Do *not* call `apf.setPoint` directly.

 # Utilities

 A few C++ executables are built with PumiInterface that are useful as standalone tools.